edcarp/genomics-r-intro/03-basics-factors-dataframes.md

 - "How do I save tabular data generated in R?"
 objectives:
 - "Explain the basic principle of tidy datasets"
-- "Be able to load a tabular dataset using base R functions"
+- "Be able to load a tabular dataset using flexible functions"
 - "Be able to determine the structure of a data frame including its dimensions and the datatypes of variables"
 - "Be able to subset/retrieve values from a data frame"